abedit/Assessment/README.md

   Otherwise, select "35.0.0" and hit "Ok".
 Follow the instructions to download the SDK version 35.

 - Plug an Android device (mobile or tablet) or create an emulator using Android Studio's AVD Manager.
-  If you're using a real device, make sure `USB Debugging` is enabled in the device's settings under "Developer Options".
+  If you're using a real device, make sure `USB Debugging` is enabled in the device's settings under `Developper Options`.
+Click "Ok" on the popup asking you to trust your computer.

 - Use the "Run" button in Android Studio to run the project on the device.